Bicuspid Aortic Valve (BAV): A Down-to-Earth Guide to Diagnosis and Therapy

 Symptoms and Signs of Bicuspid Aortic Valve Disease

 Although bicuspid aortic valve disease is present at birth, it can function for years without causing symptoms.
-More commonly, patients will have a history of a heart murmur and symptoms develop in their 40’s and 50’s as the valve ages and either narrows or starts leaking.
+More commonly, patients will have a history of a heart murmur, and symptoms develop in their 40’s and 50’s as the valve ages and either narrows or start leaking.
 We occasionally see younger patients in their 20’s with severe aortic valve insufficiency (backward leak).